What are walnuts?

 They boost immune function

 The body's immune system is its only line of defence against illness and disease.
 When germs, bacteria, and other harmful microbes try invading our body, with the aim of reproducing and making us sick, our immune systems dispatch white blood cells to destroy these invaders before they do any damage.
-The stronger the immune system is, the healthier we become and as vitamins, minerals, and antioxidants all strengthen the immune system, and as walnuts are rich in all of the above, especially vitamin E, walnuts will boost our immune systems, helping to protect against numerous illnesses and diseases, including cancer.
+The stronger the immune system is, the healthier we become and as vitamins, minerals, and antioxidants all strengthen the immune system, and as walnuts are rich in all of the above, especially vitamin E, walnuts will boost our immune systems, helping to protect against numerous illnesses and diseases.

 How can they be used?